 Superhero movies rely on the strengths of their superhuman leads, but social media success depends on vigilant fans and smart campaigns.
 To add to Black Panther’s growing list of wins, which includes approaching the $500 million worldwide box office mark, we can now add social media slayer.
-Black Panther out-socialed even Star Wars: The Last Jedi, and this is for a film that has literally only been out a week and a day.

 The Ryan-Coogler directed Panther also out-socialed several other films that dominated the news cycle in the last year.
 Essentially, when you look at likes, retweets, reposts or any sort of action taken after a posting on an official social account for Star Wars: The Last Jedi, Thor: Ragnorak, Wonder Woman and Black Panther, the black cat wins.
 Hands down.
 All told, so far, there are 43 million "actions" taken by fans who follow the Chadwick Boseman film on Instagram, Twitter, Facebook or ツ, according to Shareablee, a company that helps businesses analyze social content using data and also partners with ComScore.
 (These "actions" do not take into account postings by the stars of the films, but only postings generated and placed by the official media accounts of the film studios.)